moriano/LocoCamel/README.md

 2. **Browser-based** - Debug from anywhere, no IDE required
 3. **Visual route diagrams** - Better visualization of complex routes
 4. **Real-time monitoring** - Live metrics and performance data
-5. **Production-ready** - Can be used in non-development environments
+5. **Production-ready** - Can be enabled in non-development environments when needed (with proper security)
 6. **No version compatibility issues** - Works consistently across IDE versions

 ## Next Steps